-REL 678b, Hebrew Exegesis: The Psalms of Asaph.
-This exegetically focused course explores literary, traditio-historical, theological, and hermeneutical issues involved in interpreting the Psalms of Asaph (Psalms 50 and 73-83).
-Paying close attention to the Hebrew text, we consider the diction, themes, literary artistry, and rhetorical power of these psalms, reading each on its own merits and also considering the Psalms of Asaph together as a literarily coherent group.
+REL 617a, Hebrew Exegesis: Book of Judges Judges, a book filled with compelling narratives, has been receiving increasing attention within recent scholarship.
+In this course, students read, translate, analyze, and discuss various narrative texts drawn from Judges.
+Hebrew texts from Judges are accompanied by select secondary readings.
+Emphasis on the literary and theological character of Judges.
+Joel Kaminsky the Korahite psalms (Psalms 42, 44-49, 84, 85, 87, 88).
+Paying close attention to the Hebrew text, the class considers the diction, themes, literary artistry, and rhetorical power of these psalms, reading each psalm on its own merits and also considering the Korahite psalms together as a group with discernible literary and theological interests.
 A systematic review of Hebrew grammar is not the focus of this course; those seeking such work should take Intermediate Hebrew instead.
-We subordinate our consideration of grammar and syntax to the larger interpretive issues involved in appreciation of the complex poetic artistry and theological significance of the Psalms of Asaph.
-Carolyn Sharp.
+The class subordinates consideration of grammar and syntax to the larger interpretive issues involved in appreciation of the complex poetic artistry and theological significance of the Korahite psalms.
+Carolyn Sharp